seinecle/codapps/docs/generated-slides/subdir/testing-and-releasing-for-android_temp_html.md

 Then go to the Dashboard:

 //ST: !
-image::Checking-the-result-on-the-website-of-Codename-One.png[align="center",title="Checking the result on the website of Codename One"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vRt5pn7XtJ08RdO3IQp2GybVFwJ78DnqsFnqXqs_hdJF6UXKJdbNXNV-AwAXMr31mzIper1sr5pTM0L/pub?w=1124&h=638[align="center",title="Checking the result on the website of Codename One"]
-{nbsp} +

 //ST: !
 If the build is green and successful, you can go ahead and follow the next instructions below.